 Keep your kids healthy this year with expert tips on how to clean a water bottle!

 Sport and water bottles are important back-to-school supplies, especially as we continue to battle COVID-19.
 Water bottles help keep children hydrated so they can think better and learn faster.
-But if a water bottle isn’t properly cleaned after each use, it can harbor nasty germs that could make your child sick.
+But if a bottle isn’t properly cleaned after each use, it can harbor nasty germs that could make your child sick.

 Adults also face health risks from dirty water bottles.
 When was the last time you thoroughly cleaned the one on your desk, in your car or in your gym bag?
 Rinsing it periodically with plain water doesn’t eliminate bacteria.

 To get the facts on how to clean a water bottle I asked the experts at the Family and Consumer Sciences division of the Ohio State University Extension Office.
 Extension Educator Kate Shumaker said the best way to wash/clean a plastic water bottle will depend on the bottle itself.

 “If it is top-rack dishwasher safe, then the high water temperature and heat drying of a dishwasher can be beneficial,” Shumaker said.

 If your water bottle is not top-rack dishwasher safe or you’re just not sure, Shumaker recommends these steps after each use:

 - Hand-wash it with hot water and dish detergent.

 - Remove any parts of the bottle that can be taken apart.

 - Use a scrub brush or dishcloth to clean the outside of the bottle.